ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 - **Neural Network vs KNN:** When comparing training accuracy our neural network performs about 4% better than our KNN model.
 When comparing testing accuracy our neural network performs about 9% better.
 While not a huge difference it is a small improvment.
 - **Neural Network vs Decision Tree:** When comparing training accuracy our neural network performs about 3% worse than our decision tree model.
 However, when comparing testing accuracy our neural network performs about 7% better.
 This shows how the decision tree learning model tends to overfit data

-In general the hypertuned neural network seems to more accurately predict the difficulty of leetcode problems.
+In general the hypertuned neural network seems to more accurately predict the difficulty of Leetcode problems.
 However, there is a tradeoff.
 The neural network is much less transparent of a model than a decision tree learning model.

 ### Fitting Graph and Cross Validation Result